U.S. Route 287 Business (Mansfield–Fort Worth, Texas)

 Business US Highway 287-P (BU 287-P) is a 38.613 mi business loop of US Highway 287 in the state of Texas that serves as main street for Mansfield, downtown Fort Worth and Saginaw.
 The highway is known as Main Street while in Mansfield, Mansfield Highway while in southern Fort Worth, Kennedale Parkway in Kennedale, Riverside Drive and Rosedale Street in central Fort Worth, Commerce Street in downtown Fort Worth, Main Street in northern Fort Worth, and Saginaw Boulevard in Saginaw.
 The highway was originally designated on January 14, 1991, to replace a portion of Loop 496, and the old route of US 287 and US 81.
-The route was then rerouted several times during the 1990s.
+The route was then rerouted several times during the 1990s and 2010s.
 Bus.
-US 287-P is located almost entirely in Tarrant County, and is mostly located in Fort Worth.
+US 287-P is located entirely in Tarrant County, and is mostly located in Fort Worth.
 The highway is, as of 2010, the longest business route of US 287, while located in Texas.
-Bus.
-US 287-P is one of the few highways to be designated as a north–south highway.

 Route description

 BU 287-P begins its thirty-eight and a half mile length on Main Street in the city of Mansfield, Texas by running concurrent with it as an undivided, two-lane roadway.
 It moves northwest and splits off westward [from FM 157, immediately curving to continue its northwesterly route.
 A bit over a mile later it crosses FM 1187 at a signaled intersection.
 North Main ends two miles later and US 287 Business begins its concurrency with the Mansfield Highway and continues in a straight, northwesterly course.
 After just over a mile, Mansfield Highway itself ends and US 287 Business begins to run concurrent with the Kennedale Parkway, still on its unwavering, northwesterly course.
 A quarter-mile later, at Eden Road, the highway widens into a four-lane undivided roadway.
 Just over three miles later it crosses under I-20, reverts to being called Mansfield Highway and curves to a slightly more westerly direction.
 A bit over a mile later it becomes a divided roadway with a grassy median.
 Two miles after this it changes names again, becoming South Riverside Drive.
 Here the road loses its median strip, becoming a four-lane undivided highway again as it gradually curves into a northerly course.
 It crosses East Berry Street at a signaled intersection and proceeds to East Rosedale Street about one and three-quarters miles north of that.
-Here it turns west to run concurrent with East Rosedale for a mile to I-35.
-It runs with I-35 northward and crosses I-30 at an interchange.
-Just over half a mile north of the interchange it meets SS 208 at another interchange and exits onto the spur, going west.
+Here it turns west to run concurrent with East Rosedale for a mile to I-35W.
+It runs with I-35W northward and crosses I-30 at an interchange.
+Just over half a mile north of the interchange it meets Spur 280 at another interchange and exits onto the spur, going west into Downtown Fort Worth.
 The spur splits as it enters the grid of one-way streets in downtown Fort Worth, with the west/northbound traffic on 4th Street and the east/southbound traffic on 5th Street.
 4th Street turns onto Commerce Street and 5th Street turns onto Houston Street.